gary-jipp/demo-servlet-actions/README.md

 # demo-servlet

-- Minimal Java servlet .
+- Minimal Java servlet example of Docker image built by GitHub Actions.
 Can be used as a starting point for a servlet application

 ### Development